Ex dancer, choreologist, and fitness expert. Author of The Kand Technique, and Fellow of the Benesh Institute at the

 How Long Will it Take To Lose My Fat Belly?

-Using these four steps, it only took me a few weeks to notice a difference.
+Using these four simple rules, it only took me a few weeks to notice a difference.
 This is how I did it:

 Weeks One and Two – Skip Breakfast

 Had a drink of fruit or vegetable juice instead of breakfast to help get rid of the previous day’s gastronomic abuse.
 I drank water throughout the day.
 By lunchtime, provided I had by then been to the bathroom, I ate myself to the full.
 Ditto for dinner time.
 By the third day or so, my stomach size had already shrunk slightly from skipping breakfast and from being allowed to have had a rest for a few hours in the morning.
 I did this for two weeks.

 Weaning the Stomach